oracle/bpftune/FEATURE_PLAN.md

-  increasing the buffer size and correlating it with latency (smoothed RTT) we can find the sweet spot between buffer size and latency such that the increased buffer size does not induce latency.
-Find the min value of the correlation between buffer size and latency; this represents the point at which buffer size has the least effect on latency.
-Currently we see with tcp_wmem max it can highly correlate (>90% correlation) with srtt increase if buffer max is set too high.
+  increasing the buffer size and correlating it with latency (smoothed RTT) we can find the sweet spot between buffer size and latency such that the increased buffer size does not induce latency.  when buffer size increases start to correlate with longer latency (higher SRTT) we know it is time to stop bumping up buffer size.
+Experimented with reducing buffer size at this point but problem is correlation remains whether we increase or decrease so we tend to reduce buffer too much.
+Instead we avoid making a change; this naturally de-correlates buffer size and latency and we can start again potentially.
+Note that we see tcp_wmem can highly correlate (>90% correlation) with srtt increase if buffer max is set too high.
+No similar correlation for rmem interestingly (done)

 ### add a configurable learning rate
 - currently we check for limit approach and up values based